The Call for Socially Aware Language Technologies: What Are Socially Aware Language Technologies?

-\newcite{pentland2005socially} defines \emph{socially aware computation} as systems that can understand social signaling and social context.
-The author argues that focusing on such dimensions can improve collective decision-making and keep users informed.
-From a psychology perspective, Daniel Goleman defines a related term---\textit{emotional intelligence},----which he breaks down into four subsets: self-awareness, self-management, social awareness, and relationship management \cite{hernez2012social}.
-For emotional intelligence, social awareness requires the ability to accurately understand other people's emotions and empathize with them, which relates to having a Theory of Mind of others \cite{tomasello2014natural,premack1978does}.
-The concept of \textbf{social awareness} in natural language understanding refers to shifting focus away from classic tasks and benchmarks and instead encouraging tasks, models, and evaluations to consider social factors \citep{hovy2021importance}, social context, and social dynamics communicated through language.
-The ``awareness'' pertains to language technologies themselves being designed to recognize and exhibit such social factors and process these socially driven meanings and implications behind language as humans do.
-In addition to the increased awareness of language technologies, researchers or practitioners who design these language technologies should also be aware of these social factors to design language technologies that are socially aware.
+We define \textbf{socially aware language technologies} as \textit{the study and development of language technologies from a social perspective}, allowing NLP systems to understand and respond to social signals expressed in language and broader physical and social environments.
+Socially aware systems can recognize social aspects and process socially driven meanings and implications behind language in the same way that humans do.
+In other words, a socially aware system exhibits emotional intelligence, cultural competence, and perspective-taking abilities, as discussed next, to ensure that advances in NLP are technologically sound and socially conscious.

-Formally, we define socially aware language technologies as \textbf{the study and development of language technologies from a social perspective} to provide NLP systems with the ability to understand the social context, perspectives, and emotions expressed in language by humans.
-In other words, a socially aware system should demonstrate emotional intelligence, social intelligence, cultural competence, or perspective-taking abilities.
-Consequently, research in socially aware language technologies will focus on developing new algorithms, models, evaluation metrics, and approaches that allow NLP systems to be more socially aware and to better recognize and respond to social cues, cultural nuances, and other human communication-related factors.
-This research also entails the design and implementation of socially-aware NLP systems for use in real-world applications such that their use, implications, and impact are all understood during their development.
+Prior work such as \citet{pentland2005socially} defines \emph{socially aware computation} as systems that understand social signaling and context, and further argues that focusing on such dimensions can enhance collective decision-making and keep users informed.
+The psychologist Daniel Goleman defines \emph{emotional intelligence} as four subsets: self-awareness, self-management, social awareness, and relationship management \cite{hernez2012social}.
+Emotional intelligence requires understanding and empathizing with others' emotions, which is related to Theory of Mind \cite{tomasello2014natural,premack1978does}.
+The emphasis on \textbf{social awareness} in NLP means creating tasks, models, and evaluations that consider social factors \citep{hovy2021importance} first (as illustrated in the inner two circles in Figure~\ref{fig:layers}), and then go further by including the full social context and the social dynamics communicated through language.
+Researchers and practitioners need to become aware of these social aspects to design socially aware NLP systems.